-Grow your artistic abilities and develop your practice in Aboriginal and Torres Strait Islander cultural arts.
+Grow your artistic abilities and develop your practice in the diversity of culture of the visual arts.

 The course is an excellent introductory program to develop a range of art skills and investigate potential strengths before you go further onto more specialised programs.
 It is also a pathway from the Certificate II in Aboriginal or Torres Strait Islander Cultural Arts course at GOTAFE.

-This course will give you the skills and knowledge to work in the Visual and Cultural Arts industry.
-You'll develop a range of creative and technical skills and increase your artistic ability, while also developing deep foundation knowledge relevant to visual arts practice in contemporary South-Eastern Australian Aboriginal culture.
+You'll develop a range of creative and technical skills and increase your artistic ability, while also developing deep foundation knowledge relevant to visual arts practice in contemporary art and culture.

-This course will deepen your knowledge of Aboriginal culture and its contemporary expression as art, and will teach you skills in the business and administrative aspects of working as a professional artist.
+This course will deepen your knowledge of Visual arts and culture and its contemporary expression as art and will teach you skills in the business and administrative aspects of working as a professional artist.

 Course Dates & Times

 On Campus - Starts on 01/03/2022 - Tues, Thu - 9am to 4pm / 2022

 On campus - Starts 12/07/2021 - 2 Days per week - 9:30am to 3:00pm / 2021